kejunxiao/ShoppingBench/README.md

 ## Dataset

-The ShoppingBench dataset includes:
+❕❕❕The code and datasets will be released after completing the company’s sensitive data leakage review.

 ## Paper

-For more details about ShoppingBench, please refer to our paper:
+For more details about ShoppingBench, please refer to our paper: https://arxiv.org/pdf/2508.04266